 Pottering around is all about keeping busy at a leisurely pace, without feeling the need to have specific plans for things that need to be achieved.
-It’s about letting your eyes wander and finding things that could be done, instead of having a pre-planned list of tasks in your mind.
+It’s about letting your eyes wander around your home and finding things that could be done, instead of having a pre-planned list of tasks in your mind.

-So, in my case, I started by sorting my fabric stash by colour and then moved onto my button stash.
-Next, I went to the kitchen to make myself a coffee and put all the bagged spices into glass jars, then picked some rosemary from the garden and set it to dry.
-That’s what it’s like to potter: finding enjoyable tasks that don’t feel like a chore; little jobs you want to do, not tasks that you have to do.
+So, in my case, when I first discovered pottering about I started by sorting my fabric stash by colour and then moved onto my button stash.
+Next, I went to the kitchen to make myself a coffee and put all the bagged spices into glass jars, then picked some rosemary from the garden and setting it to dry.

 the-power-of-pottering-about.jpg

-Tidying your wardrobe is a perfect pottering task shutterstock/Kostikova Natalia
+Tidying your wardrobe is a perfect pottering task

-2. Potter around for a while and you’ll start to discover pleasure and beauty in small things.
+Potter around for a while and you’ll start to discover pleasure and beauty in small things.
 In my case, I realised how rewarding it was to arrange fabric by colour; how delightful it was to find little differences in colour shade or intensity.
 It’s something I’d probably have never experienced if I hadn’t decided to potter about, and for that I am grateful.

 “Potter around for a while and you’ll discover pleasure and beauty in small things.
 Pottering helps you learn to pace your routine and slow down a notch.